 Substitutions for Peanut Butter Balls

 Here are a few ways you can make this recipe cater to your personal tastes a little more!

-- Peanut butter- If you want to use a different type of peanut butter besides creamy, go ahead!
+- Peanut butter: If you want to use a different type of peanut butter besides creamy, go ahead!
 If peanut butter is not your preferred nut butter, use almond butter, cashew, sunflower, whatever you like!

-How do you make Protein Balls?
+How to make Peanut Butter Balls?